Wave-eer/Single-cv/README.md

 - **GitHub Pages** — enable Pages in the repo settings (Settings → Pages) pointing to the `CV` branch, then visit `https://wave-eer.github.io/Single-cv/cv.html`
 - **Netlify / Vercel** — drag and drop the file or connect the repo

-## Customizing

-Open `cv.html` in any text editor and update the content inside the `<body>` tags — name, contact info, skills, education, and experience are all plain text/HTML, so no build step is needed.
-Consider adding a `<style>` block or linking a CSS file if you'd like custom fonts, colors, or layout.

 ## Tech stack

-- HTML5 only — no CSS framework, JavaScript, or external dependencies
+- HTML5 only — no CSS framework, JavaScript, or external dependencies (styling is intentionally deferred to a follow-up roadmap.sh project)

 ## License

 No license has been specified for this repository.
-Feel free to ask the repository owner if you'd like to reuse or adapt it.

 ## Author